 the ‘Saw’ movies.

-Our Orlando, Florida apartments reside in the heart of all that Orlando has to offer.
+Our apartments in Orlando, FL reside in the heart of all that Orlando has to offer.
 Avery Place Villas, Cadence Crossing, Carlyle Court and Pendelton Park Villas are all located close to the heart of the city, only minutes from Orlando National Airport

 , as well as the up and coming 650-acre health and life science park at Lake Nona Medical City